-44. In exceptional circumstances, if an individual is asked to take on board additional and especially onerous duties, consideration can be given to offering a one-off payment for a short period.
-The individual's line manager prepares a short business case justifying the payment which then needs the approval of both their Head of Service and the Head of Corporate Services.
+41. In exceptional circumstances, if an individual is asked to take on board additional and especially onerous duties, consideration can be given to offering a one-off payment.
+The individual's line manager prepares a rationale justifying the payment which then needs the approval of senior management.